Human-Centered-AILab/lab-website-template/contact/index.md

 Our lab is part of the [C. T. Bauer College of Business](https://www.bauer.uh.edu/), at [University of Houston](https://www.uh.edu/).
 We are located on Houston, Texas.

+We have an open postdoc position at Bauer Human-Centered AI Lab, University of Houston.
+It will start soon (Spring 2023).
+If you are interested in this position, please contact us.

 {%
   include link.html
   type="email"